Geometrical theory of the shift current in presence of disorder and interaction

 I switch from now on to a crystalline insulator.
 After the $L \rightarrow \infty$ limit is taken the Bloch vector $\k$ becomes continuous; the spectrum becomes continuous as well.
 The single-particle orbitals are Bloch states $\ket{\psi_{j\k}} = \ei{\k \cdot \r} \ket{u_{j\k}}$, normalized to one in the crystal cell.
-I start addressing---with no loss of generality---the simple case where only two bands contribute to the shift current.
+I start addressing the simple case where only two bands contribute to the shift current.
 The relevant band energies are $\hbar \omega_{0\k}$ and $\hbar \omega_{1\k}$; in the ground state the lowest band is occupied and the highest band is empty.